 Over the last several years, videoconferencing software has evolved exponentially.
 Initially, room-based video conferencing systems hit the market that outfit a physical office conference room with a large display screen or screens and microphones.
 Room-based systems continue to be popular as they provided cost savings and efficiency by reducing the need for travel.

-But which tool is right for you?
+Even after knowing all this information, you must be wondering which tool is right for you.
 In a recent webinar, we discussed the most popular solutions and pulled the best features from some of these products.
 Of course, the key to selecting the right option for your organization begins with a proper understanding of exactly what your needs are.
 As you evaluate your needs, it’s important to consider both short and long-term needs as they may change as workers return to the office.

 This is the first in a series of blogs where we’ll discuss these tools.
 Today, I have provided a list of the best key feature for each product that we will review in the next several blogs.

 Microsoft Teams – Great for: Collaboration/video conferencing, especially when participants belong to the same organization